gem5bootcamp/lps2024/slides/03-Developing-gem5-models/04-ports.md

 gem5 stats have multiple types, each useful for measuring specific types of data.
 We will look at using `statistics::Scalar` stats since all the things we want to measure are scalars.

-Let's go ahead a declare a new `struct` called `InspectorGadgetStats` inside the `private` scope of `InspectorGadget`.
+Let's go ahead a declare a new `struct` called `InspectorGadgetStats` inside the `private` scope of `InspectorGadget` and also declare an instance of it.
 It will inherit from `statistics::Group`.
 Add the following lines to `src/bootcamp/inspector-gadget.hh` to do this.

 ```cpp
   private: